opf/openproject/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 ## Adding a child work package

-There are **three ways to create a child work package**:
+There are **three ways to add or create a child work package**:

-1. Adding a child in the *Relations* tab in a work package's details view
+1. Adding or creating a child in the *Relations* tab in a work package's details view
 2. Right-clicking on a work package in the work package list and select "Create new child"
 3. Right-clicking on a work package in the work package list and select "Indent hierarchy" to add it as the child of the work package above it.